marcinabram/marcinabram.github.io/markdowns/1cv.md

 invisible: false
 ---

-I am theoretical physicist and machine learning engineer.
+I am a theoretical physicist and machine learning engineer.
 I hold a PhD in theoretical physics and a bachelor’s degree in computer science.
-My academic and professional work have been geared toward mathematical modeling of complex systems and machine learning algorithms applications.
+My academic and professional involves mathematical modeling of complex systems and applying machine learning algorithms.

 For a copy of my CV, please click [here (updated May 2018)](/assets/abram_cv.pdf).